 We believe that neighborhoods and communities are transformed when people choose to do simple, everyday tasks with intentionality and love.
 We strive to be known for our generosity, hospitality, and compassion.
 We create margin in our day in order to be present with the people whom we encounter.
 And we look for ways to meet the needs of those around us.
 (Mk 12:29-31, Lk 8:40-48, 1 Cor 16:14)

 We reject the assumption that bigger is better.
-Our goal is not to get as many people as we can into a room but instead to raise up and send out Jesus-followers who will reach people in their neighborhood, workplaces, and social spaces.
-We make disciples who make disciples.
-We start communities that launch other communities.
-Finally, we plant churches that are committed to planting churches themselves.
+Our goal is not to get as many people as we can into a room but instead to raise up and send out people who love Jesus and love their neighbors.
+We bless people so they can be a blessing to others.
+We make disciples who go and make disciples.
+We start communities that send out other communities.
 (Mt 28:19-20, Acts 2:47, 2 Tm 2:2)